 Grand Pacific Hotel – Amenities

-- Pool: Long, inviting and facing the sea, but lacks shade.
+- Pool: Long, inviting, and facing the sea.

-- Spa: Bliss Spa offers massages, with soothing music and a romantic setting, sauna room and Jacuzzi.
+- Spa: Day Spa offers massages, with soothing music and a romantic setting, sauna room, and jacuzzi.

-- Private Pools/Jacuzzis: None in the rooms, but there’s a Jacuzzi in the Bliss Spa.
+- Private Pools/Jacuzzis: None in the rooms, but there’s a jacuzzi in the Day Spa.

 Grand Pacific Hotel – Food and Drink